Cracko298/3DS-Anti-Cheat-Plugin/README.md

 # ISZ-Anti-Cheat-Plugin
-Ice Station Z and other games have cheaters.
+Many 3ds games have cheaters.
 They ruin the online play, this plugin aims too disable NTR-CFW cheats & plugins during online gameplay.
 By error'ing the "Void Black" header in NTR's .plg file that is in use by people online and offline.

 *Note #1: This is a W.I.P.
 Anti-Cheat it WILL break & have bugs.